You do not have to be able to sew to join the Uniforms 4 Kids volunteer sewers.

 Ironing, unpicking shirts, removing buttons, all hands welcome in this program producing clothing for children in need from donated uniforms.

-At the Cooroy Shed Uniforms 4 Kids centre founder Yvonne Pattinson and her team meet every Friday morning at 9am.
+At the Cooroy Uniforms 4 Kids centre founder Yvonne Pattinson and her team meet every Friday morning at 9am.

 Time for morning tea.